gie-sakura/msnlora/README.md

 # Messenger LoRa

-Low-power system to connect isolated communities based on the LoRa protocol to provide a messaging system to registered users and a gateway to a telegram user using a raspberry Pi connected to Internet.
+Low-power system to connect isolated communities based on the LoRa protocol to provide a messaging system to registered users and a gateway to a telegram user using a bot installed in a raspberry Pi with the [LoRa Expansion board](https://es.pinout.xyz/pinout/uputronics_lora_expansion_board), and connected to Internet.

 ## Getting Started